 Beautiful beaches, a buzzing nightlife, historic neighborhoods and incredible food.
 That’s what you get when you go to San Juan.
-Though 2017’s Hurricane Maria devastated the island, its perseverance is reflected in its capital city, which is open and ready for business.
+Though 2017’s Hurricane Maria devastated the island, its perseverance is reflected in its capital city.
+With 2019 seeing a 113% search increase compared with last year, it’s clear San Juan is making a comeback.
 And now’s absolutely the right time to go — especially if you’re armed with our San Juan city guide.
+So, vamos.

 What’s In This Guide

 - Plan Your Trip

 - Booking Advice

 - Where to Go & What to Do

 - 10 Instagrammable Spots

 - Set the Mood

 Flights & Hotels

 Check out personalized insights from your home airport to San Juan, such as median airfare, when to book a flight and what qualifies as a good deal.